2016 United States presidential election: Statistical analysis

 Trump was the first president with neither prior public service nor military experience.
 This election was the first since 1908 where neither candidate was currently serving in public office.
 This was the first election since 1980 where a Republican was elected without carrying every former Confederate state in the process, as Trump lost Virginia in this election.
 (Note: In 1980, Democrat Jimmy Carter carried his home state of Georgia, despite losing the election.)
+This was also the first presidential election since 1876 in which Virginia voted Democratic while Florida voted Republican, which has occurred in every subsequent presidential election as well.
+Although both Virginia and Florida voted for Republican George W. Bush and Democrat Barack Obama twice, Virginia became a blue state while Florida became a red state.
+Florida backed Trump even when he lost the electoral vote in 2020, and Virginia backed Kamala Harris even though she lost the popular vote in 2024.

 Trump became the first Republican to earn more than 300 electoral votes since the 1988 election.
 This was the first time since 1976 that a Republican presidential candidate lost a pledged vote via a faithless elector, and, additionally, this was the first time since 1972 that the winning presidential candidate lost an electoral vote due to faithless electors.
 With ballot access to the entire national electorate, Johnson received nearly 4.5 million votes (3.27%), the highest nationwide vote share for a third-party candidate since Ross Perot in 1996, while Stein received almost 1.45 million votes (1.06%), the most for a Green nominee since Ralph Nader in 2000.
 Johnson received the highest ever share of the vote for a Libertarian nominee, surpassing Ed Clark's 1980 result.

 Independent candidate Evan McMullin, who appeared on the ballot in eleven states, received over 732,000 votes (0.53%).
 He won 21.4% of the vote in his home state of Utah, the highest share of the vote for a third-party candidate in any state since 1992.
 Despite dropping out of the election following his defeat in the Democratic primary, Senator Bernie Sanders received 5.7% of the vote in his home state of Vermont, the highest write-in draft campaign percentage for a presidential candidate in American history.
 Johnson and McMullin were the first third-party candidates since Nader to receive at least 5% of the vote in one or more states, with Johnson crossing the mark in nine states and McMullin crossing it in two.
-Trump became the oldest non-incumbent candidate elected president, besting Ronald Reagan in 1980, although this would be surpassed by Joe Biden in the next election only for it to return to Trump after his victory in 2024.
+At age 70, Trump was the oldest non-incumbent ever to win a presidential election, surpassing Ronald Reagan's record in 1980, who was first elected at age 69.
+Four years later, in 2020, Biden surpassed this record at age 77, as did Trump again in 2024 at age 78.
 Of the 3,153 counties/districts/independent cities making returns, Trump won the most popular votes in 2,649 (84.02%) while Clinton carried 504 (15.98%).